na5imuzzaman/SpellChecker/README.md

 python3 -m pip install --upgrade virtualenv
 ```

-> From now on, We will work in the project folder.
+> From now on, You will work in the project folder.

 Now open up Terminal or Command Prompt on this project where <em>manage.py</em> file belongs and <em>create & activate</em> a virtual environment at that directory using the following command & don’t close Terminal or Command Prompt.